appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

 [http://localhost:9080/](<http://localhost:9080/>)

-By default appserver.io is configured to run on port `9080` in order not to affect any existing webserver installations.
+By default, appserver.io is configured to run on port `9080` in order, not to affect any existing webserver installations.
 You can easily change that in the /opt/appserver/etc/appserver.xml just by going to section

 ```xml